Jagjeet/fire-analysis-project/README.md

     * The notebook uses the BigQuery API and public [Historical Air Quality](https://www.kaggle.com/epa/epa-historical-air-quality) data to generate the CSV data
     * The query can take a few minutes to complete
     * Once it is completed the data used for analysis can be downloaded from the `output folder` in the data menu on the right side
-5. Open and run `FireAnalysis.ipynb` from Jupyter Notebook or Jupyter Labs to run the analysis.
+5. Open and run `FireAnalysis.ipynb` from Jupyter Notebook or Jupyter Labs to run the fire related analysis.
+6. Open and run `AirQualityCA.ipynb` and `CorrelationOfCountiesAndFire2015` from Jupyter Notebook or Jupyter Labs to run the air quality related analysis.

 Analysis can be viewed in the individual cells.